Main

 Instrument Access Policy

 The instruments and technical skills of the Center are designed to support the hydrologic sciences and engineering communities.
-Instruments will be made available on a first-come/first served principal.
+Instruments will be made available on a first-come/first served principle.
 Instrument requests from funded competitive granting agencies will not be competitively reviewed within the Center, as the Center will rely upon the review process of the agencies.
 However, the Center does reserve the right to review the request to insure that the proposed activities are feasible and attainable with the requested resources.
 This approach has been successfully utilized by many scientific consortia, such as IRIS-PASSCAL and the Center will adopt this model during its first two years of operation.

 Based on the concepts of fairness and availability, the following protocols will be used to schedule and accommodate instrument requests: